nickw1/openpanos/openpanos-server/README.md

 **`GET /panorama/:id.jpg`** : returns the JPEG image of the panorama itself.
 May contain checks, e.g. has the panorama been authorised yet.

 **`GET /panorama/:id(\\d+)w:width(\\d+).jpg`** : returns the JPEG image of the panorama itself, resized to a given width.
 Useful for thumbnails and previews.
-Optional.

 **`GET /map/highways`** : expects one *query string* parameter `bbox` containing w,s,e,n in WGS84 lat/lon.
 Returns GeoJSON data of all highways (routes, including paths) in the given bounding box, for example OpenStreetMap highways.

 **`GET /panorama/:id/nearby`** : returns all panoramas nearby to a given source panorama.
-It's up to you how you define "nearby", but this call is necessary to link panoramas to adjacent ones, so don't set the value too small. `enpanos-server` and OpenTrailView use 500 metres.
+It's up to you how you define "nearby", but this call is necessary to link panoramas to adjacent ones, so don't set the value too small. `openpanos-server` and OpenTrailView use 500 metres.
 It should return a JSON object containing:
 - `panos` : an array of individual panorama objects (see `byId` and `nearest` above);
 - `bbox` : the bounding box of all panoramas returned.